-Using this guide and Windows Server 2016 Datacenter Edition, you can deploy storage replication in a stretch cluster, between cluster-to-cluster, and in server-to-server configurations (see Figures 1-3).
+You can deploy Storage Replica in a stretch cluster, between cluster-to-cluster, and in server-to-server configurations (see Figures 1-3).

 Stretch Cluster allows configuration of computers and storage in a single cluster, where some nodes share one set of asymmetric storage and some nodes share another, then synchronously or asynchronously replicate with site awareness.
 This scenario can utilize Storage Spaces with shared SAS storage, SAN and iSCSI-attached LUNs.
 It is managed with PowerShell and the Failover Cluster Manager graphical tool, and allows for automated workload failover.

 FIGURE 1: Storage replication in a stretch cluster using Storage Replica